mbofos01/agriculture-dashboard-netherlands/README.md

 2. RabbitMQ

     RabbitMQ is an open-source message broker, that enables communication between microservices in our architecture.
 RabbitMQ creates a communication queue between two processes (services) allowing them to send and receive messages asynchronously.
 In our case, the exchanged messages are usually tasks assigned from one microservice to another.
+By visiting the <a href="http://localhost:15672/">local RabbitMQ Management Inteface</a> we can see more details and analytics about the communication of our microservices.

 3. Legacy

     Legacy is one microservice that is only executed once on start-up.
 Since we use some legacy data that require specific handling (preprocessing, file combination etc) we created this microservice that loads said legacy data to our database.